legendsayantan/ThemePatcher/README.md

 settings put secure persist.sys.trial.live_wp 0
 ```
 Keep in mind , you need to run the entire code of a specific category to correctly patch it.
 Otherwise, it may not work.

+## Contribute
+To contribute , create an issue or pull request.
+Any contributions or improvements are welcome.

 Thank you.